Acid Reflux Can be Controlled Better with Diet than Prescription Drugs

 Exploring New and Old Health News Today – Acid Reflux, Diet and Prescription Drugs

 Acid reflux medically known as Gastrointestinal reflux disease (GERD) can be described as too much acid concentrated in the stomach and lower oesophagus (part of the throat connected to the stomach).
 This condition is thought to be an important cause in the development of many inflammatory disorders of the upper gastrointestinal tract (GI).
 GERD is currently one of the most common health concerns in the UK and the intake of proton pump inhibitors (PPI) a drug that stops your body from producing stomach acid, such as omeprazole, is among the most widely consumed drugs in the world read ore about PPI’s here.
-Although these drugs have shown to be effective in relieving high acid levels, side effects can include; headaches, nausea, diarrhoea, abdominal pain, fatigue and dizziness.It appears that these drugs are not needed for all cases of GERD.
+Although these drugs have shown to be effective in relieving high acid levels in the affected areas, side effects can include; headaches, nausea, diarrhoea, abdominal pain, fatigue and dizziness.It appears that these drugs are not needed for all cases of GERD.
 A recent study published in JAMA Otolaryngology-Head & Neck Surgery found that a healthy diet was just as effective in treating symptoms associated with acid reflux compared with PPI’s.

-In this study the researchers investigated 174 people with laryngopharyngeal reflux (LPR), which is a type of GERD where acid is concentrated in the upper part of the digestive tract and triggered when pepsin, an enzyme from the stomach reaches sensitive tissues.
+In this study the researchers investigated 174 people with laryngopharyngeal reflux (LPR), which is a type of acid reflux where acid is concentrated in the upper part of the digestive tract and triggered when pepsin, an enzyme from the stomach reaches sensitive tissues.
 Symptoms of LPR include; throat clearing, a feeling that something is lodged in the throat, hoarseness and trouble swallowing.
 85 of the subjects were treated with PPI’s and 99 subjects were prescribed a diet.